Transportation in Belize

-Though cruises are a common way to see what the Caribbean has to offer, however you will only get a small taste of Belize during a cruise stop.
+Cruises are a common way to see what the Caribbean has to offer, however you will only get a small taste of Belize during a cruise stop.
 Cruises will either dock in Belize City or on a private cruise island near Placencia.
 When you are off the boat, you can either venture out to Maya sites, go cave tubing, or explore the Belize Barrier Reef through diving or snorkeling tours before returning to the boat.

 Transportation Around the Mainland

 The mainland of Belize is full of lush landscapes, from the untouched tropical jungles to the rolling hills of citrus trees and farmland.
 From the gentle waves of the Caribbean Sea to the rushing waters of local rivers, you will have plenty to take in during your journey around Belize.
 Here’s your guide on what methods of travel you can use during your trip.

 Both local airlines service most districts in Belize and have daily or weekly flights around the country.
 If you’re wanting to get to your next destination in a hurry, and have the budget for it, flying is the best option.
 Example: Flight between Belize City and Dangriga is around $100 USD ($200 BZD).